 In the recent past we have delivered fresh food boxes to our friends in the Upper Hunter over the drought and developed gardens in remote communities in the Northern Territory.

 To undertake this work we raise funds through local festivals such as Taste, the Maitland Show and Tocal Field Days.
 We are also fortunate enough to have a number of ongoing sponsors and we apply for grants to complete larger projects.
 Our projects are also made possible through the work and commitment of our members, friends, volunteers, sponsors and donors.

 We provide education to our community via social media and workshops.
 We assist farmers with grants and working bees.
 We support our local producers by spreading the word on what is on offer in the Valley in sustainable and regenerative food practices – in line with our good, clean and fair food philosophy.

 We tackle the issue of local food waste and food justice through projects such as our Community Kitchen.
 In partnership with Oz Harvest and a number of generous donors, we provide around 4,000 meals a year to those in our community who need a helping hand.
 We also organise donations of fresh vegetables to a number of small charities when there is excess.

-We use our network and contacts to connect and encourage the Community Gardens network in the Hunter Valley and we work in partnership with the Maitland City Council to stock and maintain the Maitland Seed Library.
+We work in partnership with the Maitland City Council to stock and maintain the Maitland Seed Library.
 We also work to locate, identify and cultivate species of plants and animals that are part of our local sense of place.
 Where we identify any species of plant or animal that is in danger of being lost, we also list it the international Ark of Taste project.